johnwesleyquintero/scalesmart/docs/privacy-policy/documentation.md

 ## Overview

-The `src/app/privacy-policy/page.tsx` file defines the privacy policy page.
-It explains to the users that their data is stored locally in their browser's local storage and that the application does not collect any personal data.
+This document outlines the privacy policy for this application.
+It explains how user data is handled and protected.

-## Functionality
+## Data Storage

-- **Explains Data Storage:** Explains that user data is stored locally in the browser's local storage.
+User data is stored locally in the browser's IndexedDB.
+This includes data necessary for the application's functionality and user experience.

+## Data Usage

+The stored data is used to:

+- Provide the core functionality of the application.
+- Improve the user experience.

+## User Rights

+Users have the following rights regarding their data:

+- **Access:** Users can view their data within the application.
+- **Modification:** Users can modify their data through the application's interface.
-- **Explains Data Deletion:** Explains that clearing the browser's site data will delete the user's data.
+- **Deletion:** Users can delete their data by clearing the browser's site data.
-- **Encourages Data Export:** Encourages users to use the "Export" features to back up their data.
+- **Export:** Users are encouraged to use the "Export" feature to back up their data.

+## Third-Party Services

+This application does not use any third-party services that collect user data.

+## Updates

+This privacy policy may be updated periodically.
+Users will be notified of any significant changes.

 ## Technical Details